GFCI outlet buzzing noise

 Electrical

-The answer to 'GFCI outlet buzzing noise' is that a buzzing or humming sound from a GFCI (ground fault circuit interrupter) outlet is usually caused by an electrical issue.
-This could be due to a problem with the GFCI itself, wiring issues, or other electrical components in the circuit.
+The answer to 'GFCI outlet buzzing noise' is that a buzzing or humming sound from a GFCI (ground fault circuit interrupter) outlet is usually caused by a ground fault or wiring issue.
+This can be a sign of an electrical problem that needs to be addressed.

 Step-by-Step Guide